Category Archives: South Dakota

 The neighbors are just as anxious to find the correct lot lines as you are.
 If a stake is missing, sometimes a little digging in the area where the corner is thought to be will locate the point of the stake.
 Often if one is careful, the hole where the stake has been can be found by a different color of earth or the decayed remains of part of the stake.

-Land that has actually never ever been specifically surveyed, or an item that is being separated, will call for a study to situate the brand-new edges and great deal lines in South Dakota, which need to be completely noted so they will certainly never ever become shed.
+Land that has never ever been exactly checked, or a piece that is being split, will call for a study to locate the brand-new edges and also lot lines in South Dakota, which ought to be completely marked so they will certainly never ever come to be lost.

 Consider these guidelines when making the all important selection of one of the available lots for sale.